 You can narrow down your search by paying attention to your partner when she drops hints or even turn to social media to do some sleuthing work.
 The most common places to start looking are Instagram saves or Pinterest boards where she might have bookmarked some jewelry preferences.

-You can also get their close friends or family members to help you garner information without raising any suspicion.
+You can also get your partner’s close friends or family members to help you garner information without raising any suspicion.
 For example, they could casually chat her up over dinner or even pretend to ask her for help while shopping for some jewelry.

 If we approach engagement ring shopping in a pragmatic approach, the entire process can be broken down into 2 main elements: the center stone and the ring setting.
 In the market, there are 10 basic types of diamond shapes available to choose from: round, princess, emerald, Asscher, cushion, radiant, pear, oval, marquise and heart.